gemc/home/index.markdown

 <br/>

-## A database-driven Geant4 application with Python geometry workflows
+## A database-driven Geant4 simulation framework with a Python API

 **GEMC** is a Python-friendly wrapper around [Geant4](https://geant4.web.cern.ch) that eliminates the C++/Geant4 learning curve.
 Users build complete detector systems in Python — geometry, materials, and digitization — and the API automatically populates the databases that GEMC uses to run the full simulation pipeline.

-The goal is to lower the entry barrier for Geant4-based simulations, especially for users who want to prototype detector or radiation-transport setups without writing C++ code.

 Highlights:<br/>